LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 .. code-block:: cpp

    if(c1.get_event().check()) {
-     // If we get here, the event has completed
+     // If we get here, the event has completed and check() has returned cudaSuccess }
-   }

 Or explicitly wait on the event: